Treecodes/BaryTree/README.md

 on building and installing, see **INSTALL.md** in this directory.

 References
 ----------
    Please refer to the following references for more background:

+   - N. Vaughn, L. Wilson, and R. Krasny, A GPU-accelerated barycentric Lagrange treecode, submitted to the _21st IEEE International Workshop on Parallel and Distributed Scientific and Engineering Computing_ (2020).

+   - R. Krasny and L. Wang, A treecode based on barycentric Hermite interpolation for electrostatic particle interactions, _Comput.
+Math.
+Biophys._ __7__ (2019), 73-84.

-   - Boateng.
-H. A., Krasny, R.: Comparison of Treecodes for Computing Electrostatic Potentials in Charged Particle Systems with Disjoint Targets and Sources.
+   - H. A. Boateng. and R. Krasny, Comparison of treecodes for computing electrostatic potentials in charged particle systems with disjoint targets and sources,
             _J.
 Comput.
-Chem._ (2013)
+Chem._ __34__ (2013), 2159-2167.

+   - J.-P. Berrut and L. N. Trefethen, Barycentric Lagrange interpolation, _SIAM Review_ __46__ (2004), 501-517.

-   - Duan, Z.-H., Krasny, R.: An adaptive treecode for computing nonbonded potential energy in classical molecular systems.
+   - Z.-H. Duan and R. Krasny, An adaptive treecode for computing nonbonded potential energy in classical molecular systems, _J.
-            _J.
 Comput.
-Chem._ __22__ (2001) 184–195
+Chem._ __22__ (2001), 184–195.

-   - Lindsay, K., Krasny, R.: A particle method and adaptive treecode for vortex sheet motion in 3-D flow. _J.
-Comput.
-Phys._ __172__ (2001) 879–907

-   - Deng, Q., Driscoll, T. A: A Fast Treecode for Multiquadric Interpolation with Varying Shape Parameters.
-            _SIAM J. Sci.
-Comput._ __34__ (2012) A1126–A1140